MEET OUR PEOPLE

 With a genuine passion for budgets, financials and reconciliations, Heather Boland embraces the role of Finance and Office Manager with Conservation Corps Newfoundland and Labrador (CCNL).
 Heather ensures financial reporting compliance on all funding, maintains quarterly budgeting for all projects, processes payroll and accounts payable/receivable and maintains all financial records throughout the year in preparation for the annual year-end audit.
 Heather has a Bachelor of Business Administration with a concentration in Accounting and has over 9 years’ experience working in the accounting industry.
 Prior to joining the CCNL Team in 2015 she gained diverse and exceptional experience working in public accounting firms serving clients in manufacturing, construction, retail and charities/non-profits.

-When Heather doesn’t have her head in the books, she is likely found at the cabin with her husband Steve and two children Nathan and Sadie.
-As a family, they embrace the outdoors in every season through ice fishing, kayaking, hiking, swimming in the pond and berry picking.
+When Heather doesn’t have her head in the books, she is likely found enjoying time with her two children, Nathan and Sadie.
+Heather loves to embrace the outdoors in every season through ice fishing, kayaking, hiking, swimming in the pond and berry picking.

 Hailing from the east end of St. John’s, Jess is a longtime supporter of environmental conservation initiatives.
 She thanks her father for this, as he dedicated his career to environment stewardship and instilled in her a similar appreciation and awareness.